Why Is My Moka Pot Coffee Bitter? (Causes and Simple Fixes)

 Additionally, preheating cold water before adding it to the bottom chamber may help reduce overall heating time on the stove.

-3. Incorrect Extraction Methods
+3. Flawed Extraction Techniques

 Incorrect extraction methods are vital in contributing to bitter coffee from your Moka Pot.